cdiener/proliferation/README.md

    ```

    (You can now disconnect the SSH connection, but leave the VM running.)
-5. Access the machine at http://<your-ip>:8000 where <your-ip> is the IP of
+5. Access the machine at http://your-ip:8000 where "your-ip" is the IP of
    your VM or "localhost" when running docker on your own machine.
 You will
    be prompted with for login information where the user and password are
    "rstudio".